gruntwork-io/docs/docs/pipelines/overview/configuration.md

 # Pipelines Configurations as Code

 :::note
-This page includes documentation for modern Pipelines Configuration as Code.
+This page includes documentation for HCL Pipelines Configuration as Code.

 If you are using an older version of Pipelines, please refer to the documentation on [Upgrading from config.yml](../upgrading/upgrading-from-config-yml.md).
 :::

 :::caution
-As of July, 2024, the legacy configuration is still the primary mechanism for configuring Pipelines in DevOps Foundations.
-The best experience in DevOps Foundations remains with the legacy configuration system, as interactions with Account Factory still need improvement in the modern configuration system.
+As of July, 2024, the YAML configuration is still the primary mechanism for configuring Pipelines in DevOps Foundations.
+The best experience in DevOps Foundations remains with the YAML configuration system, as interactions with Account Factory still need improvement in the HCL configuration system.

-If you are currently using legacy configurations, you should not migrate to the new configuration system at this time.
+If you are currently using YAML configurations, you should not migrate to the new configuration system at this time.
 :::

 Pipelines relies on configurations written in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) to drive dynamic behavior.
 These configurations are primarily used by Pipelines to determine how to interact with cloud environments within the context of the Infrastructure As Code (IAC) within a code repository.